-Dr Jekyll & Mr Hyde Key Theme: Science and Religion (AQA GCSE English Literature): Revision Note
+Dr Jekyll & Mr Hyde Key Theme: Science and Religion (AQA GCSE English Literature) : Revision Note

-Science and religion mind map
+Science and religion timeline

 The theme of science and religion in key chapters of Jekyll and Hyde: